-This month’s theme with The Recipe Redux is “Bake Some Bread”!
+This month’s theme with The Recipe Redux is “Bake Some Bread” so we are going to talk about how you make sourdough bread!
 I bake all the quick breads in my kitchen but when it comes to the yeast breads, that’s my husband’s jurisdiction!
 And most of the time it is artisan sourdough!

 Here are some things that I learned from him while writing this post and also from a recent class that we attended here in Asheville at The Secrets to Sourdough Bread.

-- So my question is: “How Do You Feed It?”
-He then said “Feed it equal parts of flour and water”.
+- So, my question was: “How Do You Feed It?”
+He then said, “Feed the starter equal parts of flour and water”.
 Which for him is 1/4 cup flour and 1/4 cup water.

-- Then on Saturday he makes his “levain” with 60 grams of his sourdough starter, 60 grams of flour and 60 grams water.
+- When I asked him “how much sourdough starter to use?”
+He shows me.
+So, on Saturday he makes his “levain” with 60 grams of his sourdough starter, 60 grams of flour and 60 grams water.
 Then he mixes and shapes the dough which is very wet.
 Then he puts his cotton dish cloth in his proofing basket.
 Adds the dough and then covers them with them with the cloth.
 He then adds one of my mixing bowls on top of it.
 He puts them in the fridge and lets it rest there overnight.

 - Another question that I have for him: “Why do you have sourdough that you need to get rid of?
 And how do you know that it is time to get rid of it?”
 His answer “When you feed your starter and your container gets too full, you need to either throw away some or find another place to recycle it”